plexichat/plexichat/docs/websocket/events.md

 ### PRESENCE_UPDATE

 Sent when a user's presence changes.
+This event is dispatched to all friends of the user when:
+- User comes online (connects to gateway)
+- User goes offline (disconnects from gateway)
+- User changes their status via the API or gateway
+- User updates their custom status

 ```json
 {